Heidi and Spencer's son met Santa and he didn't seem too excited

 Sporting a too-cute red cardigan and a dapper plaid bow tie, Gunner can be seen with just the hint of a smile beginning to form on his lips.
 "My first thanksgiving," reads the happy caption.

-This month the couple also celebrated the 9-year anniversary of their Mexican elopement.
+This month the couple also celebrated the nine-year anniversary of their Mexican elopement.
 Naturally, Montag took to Instagram to pour her heart out to her hubby.

 "Best decision of my life," she wrote of their union, adding that welcoming their first child has only deepened the couple's love.